ColdTea-Projects/SmplrAlarm/README.md

 ### Setting an alarm:

-All that SmplrAlarm requires to set an alarm is an integer reperesenting hour and another integer representing minute:
+All that SmplrAlarm requires to set an alarm is an integer reperesenting the hour and another integer representing the minute:

 	smplrAlarmSet(applicationContext) {
             hour { hour }